 - The Bottom Line on Jumbo Loans

-Jumbo loans work much like traditional mortgages in that they are offered by private lenders, but they differ in that jumbo loans cannot be sold to the government-sponsored enterprises Fannie Mae or Freddie Mac.
+Jumbo loans work much like conforming conventional mortgages in that they are offered by private lenders.
+Where they differ is lenders may not sell jumbo loans to government-sponsored enterprises Fannie Mae and Freddie Mac.
 That means the terms and conditions of the loan are up to the lender.

 What qualifies a loan as jumbo?

-When mortgage lenders issue loans that conform to the limits set by the Federal Housing Finance Agency, they can sell those loans to Fannie or Freddie.
-That takes those loans off the lender’s books, and they can use the money from selling the loan to make more loans.
+When mortgage lenders issue loans that conform to the limits set by the Federal Housing Finance Agency, they can sell those loans to Fannie Mae or Freddie Mac.
+That takes those loans off the lenders’ books, and they can use the money from selling the loans to make more loans.

 Mortgages that exceed the conforming limits are called jumbo loans, or nonconforming loans.
 Because they cannot be sold to Fannie or Freddie, the lender takes on all the risk.
 Lenders often will compensate for that greater risk with stricter requirements for borrowers to meet.